-Ms. Brandi McKnight and Ms. Rebecca Leach, the undergraduate advisors, are responsible for consultative management of student program planning in BIO.
+Ms. Brandi McKnight and Ms. Rebecca Engasser, the undergraduate advisors, are responsible for consultative management of student program planning in BIO.
 They hold student advisement hours by individual appointment.

 For BIO-intended majors (and any other undergraduate students who are not yet accepted into the BIO major or minor programs): contact natural science advisors Ms. Pam Wendling, Mr. Mike Kustreba or Mr. Joe Syracuse in the College of Arts and Sciences (CAS) advising office in 275 Park Hall, or call 645-6883 to schedule an appointment.

 Prehealth Advising Office for students interested in post-graduate training for careers in health professions (medicine, dentistry, veterinary medicine, etc.).
 For information, visit the Prehealth Advising website.

 If you still wondering: What major should you choose?
 How do you get an on campus or part-time job?
 When should you start planning your career path?
 The UB Career Services Office can help you get the answers you need — and the opportunities you deserve — and they provide guidance with resumes and job searches.